zepto-lang/zepto/README.md

 ## Installation

 You will need cabal for using zepto.

-A plain old Makefile is included, too.
-Run `make test` to check your installation.
+After cloning via git, building is done via invoking `cabal install`.

-After cloning via git, building via cabal is done via invoking `cabal install`.
+Or `make`, because a plain old Makefile is included, too.
+After building you can run `make test` to check your installation.

 ## Introduction